therneau/survival/README.md

 the mstate package, survival is a recommended package, and such packages can only depend on other recommended packages.
 (This allows for a consistent distribution bundle.)
-The sas.Rnw vignette has a discussion of compute time and takes too long to run.
+The sas.Rnw vignette has a discussion of compute time and takes too long to run, etc.

 A large portion of the source is found in the noweb directory, and is based on the literate programming ideas of Knuth.
 The reason is that it allows more